Geostatistical Methods for Geological Modeling and Hydrogeology with Isatis

 - Quantification of the spatial variability: calculation and interpretation of the variogram.

-Mapping a continuous variable (horizon top, hydraulic head)
+Mapping a continuous variable (geological layer top, hydraulic head)

 - Deterministic interpolation methods.